MapColonies/shared-workflows-test/actions/update-artifacts-file/README.md

-# 📦 Build and Push Helm Chart Action
+# 📦 Update Artifacts File Action

 This GitHub Action builds and publishes a Helm chart to a specified registry and updates an `artifacts.json` metadata file using custom shell scripts.